tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

 ~~~
           SS = KDF(SS', SSLen)
 ~~~

+TBD: ML-KEM can  be used directly without HPKE.
+However, HPKE with ML-KEM is specifically discussed in the document draft-connolly-cfrg-hpke-mlkem.
+Specifications like TLS (draft-connolly-tls-mlkem-key-agreement) and IKEv2 (draft-kampanakis-ml-kem-ikev2) utilize ML-KEM directly, without employing HPKE with ML-KEM.

 In Direct Key Agreement mode, the output of the KDF MUST be a key of the same length as that used by encryption algorithm.
 In Key Agreement with Key Wrapping mode, the output of the KDF MUST be a key of the length needed for the specified key wrap algorithm.